pael666/testnet-vapps/submissions/infrastructure/pael666.md

-# vApp Submission: ProofLens
+# vApp Submission: [Your Project Name]

 ## Verification
 ```yaml
 github_username: "pael666"
 discord_id: "pa3l"
 timestamp: "2025-12-05"
 ```
-Developer

-Name: Raphael Pardamean

-GitHub: @pael666

-Discord: pa3l

-Experience:
-I’ve been experimenting with Web3 development by building small prototypes and exploring tools related to verification, identity, and content authenticity.
-Recently I’ve been interested in how creators can prove authorship in a simple and privacy-friendly way, which led me to build ProofLens.

-Project
-Name & Category

-Project: ProofLens

-Category: infrastructure

-Description

-It’s becoming harder to know whether someone genuinely created a piece of content, especially with AI tools everywhere.
-ProofLens gives users a simple way to prove authorship of text or images without exposing the content itself.
-The app generates a local hash, then uses the Soundness Layer to create an attestation linking the user to that hash.
-Other apps can verify this proof independently.

-SL Integration

-ProofLens relies on the Soundness Layer to produce verifiable authorship attestations.
-The SL allows users to create proofs that are tamper-proof and can be validated without needing the original content.
-Third-party apps can check these attestations directly through SL, making the authorship claim portable and trustworthy.

-Technical
-Architecture

-The flow is straightforward:

-The frontend handles content upload and hashing locally.

-The backend receives the hash and interacts with the Soundness Layer to generate the attestation.

-A verification endpoint lets other apps confirm whether a hash has a valid proof.
-Optional storage (like WALRUS/IPFS) may be used if users want to store content, but it’s not required.

-Stack

-Frontend: React / Next.js

-Backend: Node.js

-Blockchain: SL

-Storage: WALRUS / IPFS (optional)

-Features

-Local content hashing for privacy

-Authorship attestation through SL

-Dashboard for users to view their proofs

-Timeline
-PoC (2-4 weeks)

- Basic functionality

- SL integration

- Simple UI

-MVP (4-8 weeks)

- Full features

- Production ready

- User testing

-Innovation

-ProofLens focuses on a practical problem: proving content ownership in a world filled with AI-generated material.
-Instead of detecting AI, it gives creators a simple way to say, “I made this, and here’s proof.”
-Because it uses the Soundness Layer, the attestation can be verified anywhere without trusting ProofLens itself.

-Contact
+## Developer
+- **Name**: Raphael Pardamean
+- **GitHub**: @pael666
+- **Discord**: pa3l
+- **Experience**: I’ve been exploring Web3 development by experimenting with small prototypes, especially around verification and content authenticity.
+Recently I’ve been interested in how creators can prove ownership of their work without revealing the content itself, which inspired the idea for ProofLens.

+## Project

+### Name & Category
+- **Project**: ProofLens
+- **Category**: infrastructure

+### Description
+With AI-generated content becoming more common, it’s getting harder to tell whether someone truly created the text or images they post.
+ProofLens gives users a simple way to prove authorship by hashing content locally and generating an attestation through the Soundness Layer.
+This lets anyone verify the claim without needing the original file.

+### SL Integration
+ProofLens uses the Soundness Layer to generate verifiable, tamper-proof authorship attestations.
+SL allows users to create proofs using only a hash, keeping the content private.
+Other apps can independently verify these attestations through SL, making authorship claims portable and trustworthy.

+## Technical

+### Architecture
+The frontend handles uploading and hashing content locally.
+The backend receives the hash and communicates with the Soundness Layer to generate an attestation.
+A verification endpoint allows third-party applications to confirm whether a content hash has a valid proof.
+Optional decentralized storage (WALRUS/IPFS) can be used if users want to save their content publicly.

+### Stack
+- **Frontend**: React / Next.js
+- **Backend**: Node.js
+- **Blockchain**: SL
+- **Storage**: WALRUS / IPFS

+### Features
+1. Local content hashing
+2. Authorship attestation
+3. Simple dashboard for proof history

+## Timeline

+### PoC (2-4 weeks)
+- [ ] Basic functionality
+- [ ] SL integration
+- [ ] Simple UI

+### MVP (4-8 weeks)
+- [ ] Full features
+- [ ] Production ready
+- [ ] User testing

+## Innovation
+ProofLens focuses on a straightforward but important issue: proving who created something in a world filled with AI-generated content.
+Instead of detecting AI, it gives creators a cryptographic way to say, “I made this,” backed by an independent attestation from the Soundness Layer.

+## Contact
 Preferred contact: Discord (pa3l).
-Updates will be shared via GitHub (@pael666).
+Updates will be shared through GitHub (@pael666).

-Checklist before submitting:
+**Checklist before submitting:**

- All fields completed
+- [ ] All fields completed

- GitHub username matches PR author
+- [ ] GitHub username matches PR author

- SL integration explained
+- [ ] SL integration explained

- Timeline is realistic
+- [ ] Timeline is realistic